I-4-3-10.Declarations — Failure to Exhaust Administrative Remedies

 When a claimant fails to exhaust administrative remedies before filing a civil action, there is, in most instances, no right to judicial review.
 The Court Case Preparation and Review Branch (CCPRB) staff may be asked to prepare a declaration in support of a motion to dismiss.

 If a claimant timely files a civil action rather than requesting Appeals Council (AC) review, the AC will treat the civil action as a timely filed request for review following the court's dismissal.
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-3-1-4.

 Occasionally, a court may stay all actions on a premature civil action, pending receipt of the AC action.
-In this instance, the AC processes the request for review instead of waiting for a dismissal action from the court.
+In this instance, the AC processes the request for review or request for reopening instead of waiting for a dismissal action from the court.

 The appropriate templates are available in the Document Generation System.
 The analyst will set forth the complete case history and attach all relevant documents as exhibits to the declaration.
 The analyst will forward the declaration to the branch chief for attestation.